njtwomey/har_datasets/README.md

 This file must have three columns only.

-## Label File
+## Task Files

-The following structure is required for the label files
+The following structure is required for the task files

 ```
-track_1, track_2,
+label_vals
 ```

-Many datasets are single-track and multi-class, but this format allows for multiple label learning.

 This file must have at least one column.
+In general, it is expected that the column will be a list of strings (where the string corresponds to the target).
+This is not a requirement, however, and the label values may be vector-valued.
+It is important that the correct model and evaluation criteria are associated with the task.

 ## Data File